Our Team is built of successful and dedicated women who are eager to serve one another and our communities in the alternative health field.

 MEET OUR TEAM

-Assisting in client health support, and optimizing practitioner and patient relationships
+Assisting in client health support, and overseeing our education programs

 Overseeing our day to day tasks, 3rd party and event organization